 If the optional output-filename argument is omitted, the actual input and output filenames are determined as follows.
 If input-filename has no extension, the input filename is input-filename followed by .so.
 If input-filename has the extension .so, the input filename is input-filename and the output filename is input-filename and the output filename is input-filename followed by .so.
 Otherwise, the input filename is input-filename and the output filename is input-filename followed by .so.
-For example, (compile-file "myfile") produces an object file with the name "myfile.so" from the source file named "myfile.so" from the source file name "myfile.so" from the source file name "myfile.sls", and (compile-file "myfile1" "myfile2") produces an object file with the name "myfile2" from the source file name "myfile1".
+For example, (compile-file "myfile") produces an object file with the name "myfile.so" from the source file named "myfile.so" from the source file name "myfile.so" for the source file name "myfile.so" file with the name "myfile.so" for the source file name "myfile.so" for the source file name "myfile.so" file with the name "myfile.so" for the source file name "myfile.s generate-covin-files generate-interrupt-trap enable-cross-library-optimization